 - evidence that the failure to file was not willful.

-But if you're charged with filing a false accident report in Nevada, you face gross misdemeanor charges carrying a sentence of up to one year in jail and/or up to $2,000 in fines.
+But if you are charged with filing a false accident report in Nevada, you face gross misdemeanor charges carrying a sentence of up to 364 days in jail and/or up to $2,000 in fines.

 Call us for help . . .